-- 2.1 The LDS is a three year project plan for the preparation of new planning policy documents.
+- 2.1 The LDS is a three-year project plan for the preparation of new planning policy documents.
 The current LDS covers the period 2022-2025.
 This section details the progress we are making with our planning policy documents against the timescales set out within the LDS. - 2.2 There are two types of document within the programme Development Plan Documents (DPDs), which form the statutory Development Plan for Birmingham and are subject to a formal examination process, and Supplementary Planning Documents (SPDs), which add detail to policies and proposals contained within DPDs.
 A schedule of proposed DPDs is required within the LDS. - 2.3 The Birmingham Local Plan comprises of a set of documents containing a range of policies to guide future development.
 The Local Plan includes: - The Birmingham Development Plan (adopted January 2017) - The Development Management in Birmingham DPD (adopted December 2021) - Aston, Newtown and Lozells Area Action Plan (adopted July 2012) - Longbridge Area Action Plan (adopted April 2009) - Bordesley Park Area Action Plan (adopted January 2020) - Balsall Heath Neighbourhood Development Plan (made November 2015) - Beeches, Booths and Barr (3Bs) Neighbourhood Plan (made November 2021) - 2.4 The Development Management in Birmingham DPD was adopted by the City Council on 7 December 2021, replacing the saved policies in the Unitary Development Plan 2005.
 It provides detailed policies to guide decision making on planning applications and support the delivery of the BDP.
-Monitoring of this document will commence in 2022.

-The Birmingham Plan
+The Birmingham Local Plan

 2.5 In line with legislative requirements, a review of the BDP was undertaken to assess if an update of the plan is required.
-The review indicated that the BDP requires updating due to a number of significant changes to national planning policy, guidance and legislation, as well as changes in local circumstances and priorities.
+The review indicated that the BDP requires updating due to several significant changes to national planning policy, guidance and legislation, as well as changes in local circumstances and priorities.
 The results of the review, the recommendation to commence a plan update and a revised Local Development Scheme (LDS) were approved by Cabinet dated 23 June 2021.
-In October 2022 Cabinet gave approval for a revised LDS and authorisation for a six week public consultation period on the Issues and Options for the new Birmingham Local Plan.
+Consultation on Issues and Options took place in October 2022 for a six-week period.
+In November 2023 Cabinet approved a revised LDS.
 The LDS sets out a timetable for the update of the BDP which has been replicated below.